Watch our Preceptor Interest Video!

 If you are already a preceptor please fill out our preceptor update form at least once per year.
 Physicians may receive no financial remuneration or payment of expenses for participation as preceptors.

-Please note that all preceptors who precepted a student this summer receive complimentary registration to the 2018 Annual Meeting.
-Complete the registration form here:
+Please note that all preceptors who precepted a student this winter and summer receive complimentary registration to the 2019 Annual Meeting.